-Because a lack of automation is killing your bottom line.
+Because a lack of sales automation is killing your bottom line.

 Let’s get into why that is.

-How a Lack of Automation Kills Your Profitability
+How A Lack Of Sales Automation Kills Your Profitability

 Yes, you read that right.

-A lack of automation severely limits what your sales team can do (at least compared to any of the sales teams using automation).
+A lack of sales automation severely limits what your sales team can do (at least compared to any of the sales teams using sales automation).

 In fact, it’s estimated that by 2022, 42% of task hours will be completed by machines.

-This isn’t just manual labor, either; automation is taking strides in practically every sector.
-So if you want to keep up, you’ll need to start implementing automation in your process as well.
+This isn’t just manual labor, either; sales automation is taking strides in practically every sector.
+So if you want to keep up, you’ll need to start implementing sales automation in your process as well.